© 2019 Koch Industries, Inc. All rights reserved.

 The Minnesota Pollution Control Agency has recognized Flint Hills Resources Pine Bend refinery as an Outstanding Waste Water Treatment Operator.

 It is always our policy, and it’s in our best interest, to operate in environmentally responsible ways.
-Our devotion to environmental practices is demonstrated daily by our employees throughout their communities.
+Our devotion to stewardship is demonstrated daily by our employees throughout their communities.